-Ross Dunning (Federal Way, WA), Katie McCoy (Rancho Cordova, CA), and Rachel Morgan (San Francisco, CA) represented the Kennedy/Jenks Stormwater Team at the 2017 California Stormwater Quality Association (CASQA) 13th Annual Conference.
-The Kennedy/Jenks team enjoyed three days of vibrant conversation in Sacramento, CA and presented in two sessions:
+Ross Dunning (Federal Way, WA), Katie McCoy (Rancho Cordova, CA), and Rachel Morgan (San Francisco, CA) represented the KJ Stormwater Team at the 2017 California Stormwater Quality Association (CASQA) 13th Annual Conference.
+The KJ team enjoyed three days of vibrant conversation in Sacramento, CA and presented in two sessions:

 - Ross Dunning – West Hylebos Pier Log Yard, Port of Tacoma, WA (2017 CASQA Award Winner – Outstanding Industrial Stormwater BMP Project)

 - Rachel Morgan – Redeveloping a Shipping Terminal with Stormwater in Mind, Port of Bellingham, WA

 Both projects are at industrial facilities located in Washington State, and therefore are covered by the Washington State Industrial Stormwater General Permit (ISGP).
 Current ISGP benchmarks for turbidity, total zinc, total copper, total suspended solids (TSS), and chemical oxygen demand (COD) are equal to or more stringent than the California Industrial General Permit (IGP) Numeric Action Levels (NALs; see below), and therefore the lessons learned and successful projects KJ has completed in Washington are excellent examples for solving stormwater problems in California.
 CASQA must agree – the West Hylebos Pier Log Yard project won their 2017 award for Outstanding Industrial Stormwater BMP Project!